JaykeMeijer/jayke-blog/jayke-blog/content/posts/physical-virtual-art-1/index.md

 ## Modifying the code

-Lets start with the part that has the lowest barrier of entry (I'm slowly coming to graps with how my brain works):
+Lets start with the part that has the lowest barrier of entry (I'm slowly coming to grasps with how my brain works):
 Modify the code.
 I forked Berry's repository, and started experimenting.
 Naturally, the version I created is available as [open source](https://github.com/JaykeMeijer/drarwing_continuous), like the original.
 Read on to see the changes I made.